-The student will apply the development of preschoolers in building and implementing a preschool program that supports social and emotional development.
-The student will learn to establish positive and productive relationships with families.
+The student will apply the development of preschoolers in building and implementing a preschool program that supports each developmental domain.
+The student will study the role of the teacher as well as strategies to build positive and productive relationships with families and the community.